ndouellette/writing.evbogue.com/src/documents/posts/minimalist.html.md

 People get really attached to their shit.
 I can't figure out why, which probably means the part of my brain that gets attached to shit is damaged.
 Or perhaps I have aspergers.
 Maybe I'm just really good at mourning the loss.
 I'm not sure, you tell me.

 Regardless, you shouldn't be jealous of me.
 I lived in a hotel two years ago for a month.
 I was homeless a few months ago.
-Things change, but one things stays the same.
+Things change, but one thing stays the same.
 I still live out of a bag.

 The reason I don't write about minimalism anymore is twofold.
 One, I've outgrown talking about it - I just live it.
 Two, living like this has in the past overshadowed everything else in my life.
 Living out of a bag is so unique, people want to put me on the news and stuff.
 And they have.